-Within Louisville, Kentucky, the Ohio River Bridge Project presently underway focuses on I-65 in addition to the East End Bridge for Interstate 265.
-Included in the work was the construction of a second Ohio River Bridge for I-65, the Downtown Crossing.
-The new cable-stayed bridge doubles capacity, as it shifts northbound traffic away from the original cantilever John F. Kennedy Memorial Bridge.
-Additional work focuses on improvements to the Kennedy Interchange, where Interstates 64, 65 and 71 come together outside Downtown.
+Within Louisville, Kentucky, the Ohio River Bridge Project focused on I-65 in addition to the East End Bridge for Interstate 265.
+The project included the addition of the Downtown Crossing, a second bridge for I-65 across the Ohio.
+Accommodating northbound traffic, the new cable-stayed bridge doubled capacity, with the original John F. Kennedy Memorial Bridge redesigned for southbound only use.
+Additional work focused on improvements to the Kennedy Interchange, where Interstates 64, 65 and 71 come together outside Downtown.
 Improvements cited from the project web page include:4

 Increased capacity for the ramp system